gvwilson/sdxjs/vol1/index.md

 ## Content

-Programmers have invented [a lot of different tools][programming-tools] to make their lives easier.
+Programmers have invented [a lot of tools][programming-tools] to make their lives easier.
-Since we don't have space to cover them all, we have focused on tools that individual developers would use while writing software.
+This volume focuses on the ones that individual developers use while writing software;
-We have therefore left out:

--   front-end frameworks
--   web servers
--   relational databases
--   document-oriented databases
--   object-relational mappers
--   issue trackers
--   continuous integration servers
--   search engines
--   chat and other real-time collaboration tools

-They are all interesting,
-and we hope readers will enjoy this book enough to contribute chapters on these topics and others to a second volume.
+we hope that the second volume will explore those that go into the applications programmers build.

 <div class="html-only">
 <%- include('/inc/contents.html') %>